 The outside edge, although sometimes used for propulsion purposes, is primarily used for turning and stopping.
-The accompanying figure illustrates the use of both edges during a turn.
+Figure 7 illustrates the use of both edges during a turn.

 Weak skaters have control of only two edges while average skaters have mastered three edges.
-In both cases, individuals should strive for control of all four edges in order to become proficient skaters.
+In both bases, individuals should strive for control of all four edges in order to become proficient skaters.